NassimAnemiche/VeinsPython/README.md

 ## Troubleshooting
 If you encounter permission errors with result files:
-1. Close OMNeT++
+1. Close OMNeT++.
-2. Delete the contents of the `results` folder
+2. Delete the contents of the `results` folder.
-3. Restart the simulation
+3. Restart the simulation.

+If you experience issues launching the OMNeT++ simulation (e.g., the Qtenv keeps getting blocked):
+1. Locate the Qtenv file in the project folder.
+2. Delete the Qtenv file.
+3. Relaunch the simulation.

 ## Note
 Make sure SUMO is running before starting the OMNeT++ simulation to ensure proper vehicle communication.